MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

    - **Kubernetes namespace**: Specify the namespace you'd like to create ConfigMap or Secret to.
    - **Service type**: Select `App Configuration`.
-   - Check the checkbox **Enable App Configuration Extension on Kubernetes**: This will install the [Azure App Configuration AKS extension](./azure-app-configuration.md) on your AKS cluster.
+   - Check the checkbox **Enable App Configuration Extension on Kubernetes**: This will enable you use the [Azure App Configuration AKS extension](./azure-app-configuration.md) for this connection, if the Azure App Configuration AKS extension is not installed yet, it will be installed automatically.
    - **Connection name**: Use the connection name provided by Service Connector or enter your own connection name.
    - **Subscription**: Select the subscription of your App Configuration store.
    - **App Configuration**: Select your App Configuration store.
 If you don't have one, you can create a new one by clicking **Create new**.

     ![Screenshot showing create connection](./media/azure-app-configuration/create-connection.png)

 1. Select **Next: Authentication**.
-On the **Authentication** tab, select Workload Identity and choose one User assigned managed identity.
+On the **Authentication** tab, select the authentication method you would like to use to access the App Configuration store.

 1. Select **Next: Networking** > **Next: Review + create**